nmarkert/writing-with-generated-text/prototype/README.md

-# Description
+# Webapplication for the study

 This project is a prototype for interacting with generated text. <br>
 At the moment there are two different tasks and 3 different interaction methods implemented to fulfill the tasks.
-Some data from the tasks is logged in the backend part and other each tasks there are some questions.
+Some data from the tasks is logged in the backend part and after each tasks there are some questions.

 # How to Run